microsoft/vcpkg-docs/vcpkg/get_started/get-started-linux.md

 >[!NOTE]
 >Ensure the project directory name matches exactly with the name you give to the `vcpkg new` command.
 This will ensure subsequent commands work smoothly.

-As mentioned above, the `vcpkg new` command will add a `vcpkg.json` file and a `vcpkg-configuration.json` file to your projects directory.
+The `vcpkg new` command will add a `vcpkg.json` file and a `vcpkg-configuration.json` file to your projects directory.
 The `vcpkg.json` file should look like this:

 ```json
 {